zkMIPS/zkm-project-template/README.md

 mkdir /tmp/zkm    ##Ensure that OUTPUT_DIR exists
 ./run-add-go-network-proving.sh
 ```
-If successful, it will output a similar message
+If successful, it will output a similar message.

 ```
 $cat add-go-network-proving.log